brevzin/cpp_proposals/2996_reflection/reflection.md

 The operand of a splicer is implicitly converted to a `std::meta::info` prvalue (i.e., if the operand expression has a class type that with a conversion function to convert to `std::meta::info`, splicing can still work.)

-Attempting to splice a reflection value that does not meet the requirement of the splice (including "invalid reflections") is ill-formed.
+Attempting to splice a reflection value that does not meet the requirement of the splice is ill-formed.
 For example:

 :::bq